Marcinno/WebAlert/README.md

 Type a site addres and content name e.g class name, id name or raw string; accept a proper markup and start observe it

 ## Future
-In future I want to add various features to this app.
-Searching all possibilites and combinations typed text.
-Not rarely markup has a strange name.
-I'm planning to handle it.
+In future to add various features to this app.
+Searching all possibilites and combinations.
+Sometimes markups have a strange name and I'm going to handle it.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)